-The prehispanic city of Oxkintok is located in the municipality of Maxcanú in an area surrounded by soft rolling hills and a great many caves.
-The archaeological site is located 80 kilometers from Mérida and usually takes about an hour to reach.
+The prehispanic city of Oxkintok is within the municipality of Maxcanú in an area surrounded by soft rolling hills and a great many caves.
+The archaeological site is roughly 80 kilometers from Mérida and usually takes about an hour to reach.

 Many people heading out to Oxkintok decide to also check out the Calcetok caves, located just five minutes east.
-Just keep in mind that the Calcetok caves can be quite grueling to explore as they require visitors to move through on all fours at several points.
-If you are up for it, just make sure to bring old clothes you don’t mind ruining.
+Just keep in mind that the Calcetok caves can be grueling to explore as they require visitors to move through on all fours at several points.
+If you are up for it, bring old clothes you don’t mind ruining.

-Although the area enclosed and the archaeological site is fairly large, the city of Oxkintok was much larger still.
+Although the area enclosed and the archaeological site is fairly large, the city of Oxkintok was still much larger.
 Evidence of several large structures several kilometers away from the core of the site can be seen off the side of the road on the highway to Campeche.

 Archaeologists have been able to divide the basic chronology of Oxkintok into six distinct phases thanks to the extensive amounts of pottery found at the site.
 It would seem Oxkintok was first occupied as early as the sixth century B.C. and reached its era of greatest splendor sometime in the fifth century A.D.
 The last phase of construction in the city appears to have taken place sometime in the eighth or ninth centuries.